John Fuller of Newton, MA

 [Farmstead Map]

-• 1.
-John Fuller Sr. of Newton accumulated and estimated 1000 acres in Newton and in his Will of 1678/9, distributed it so each of his sons had their own farmstead.
+John Fuller Sr. of Newton accumulated and estimated 1000 acres in Newton over his lifetime and in his Will written in 1695/6, distributed it so each of his sons who had their own farmstead.[1]
+In this section we will attempt to account for the distribution of this land using wording from the Wills of John and his descendants.
+At the time land ownership was an important gauge of one’s status.